wlandau/targets-example-liver/README.md

 clinical trial to test a novel therapy in patients with a hepatic autoimmune disease.
 The trial will enroll up to 100 patients, and because the disease is extremely rare, the accrual period is expected to last 10 years.
-The therapy showed promise in preclinical and phase 1 studies, but patients undergoing treatment may be more susceptible to infections.
 If the treatment does not meaningfully improve survival, then the trial should discontinue enrollment.

 ## Interim analysis